Higher Vector Bundles: Higher groupoids, fibrations, and cleavages

 \begin{example}\

 \begin{enumerate}[a)] \item Let $q:\tilde M\to M$ be a locally trivial smooth map and $H$ a complete Ehresmann connection.
-Call a triangle $x\in S\tilde M_2$ horizontal if $\frac{d}{dt}x(p+(e_1-e_0)t)\in H_{x(p)}$, namely it maps segments in $\Delta^2$ parallel to $e_0e_1$ into horizontal curves.
-We say that a cleavage $C$ for $Sq$ is compatible with $H$ if $C_1$ consists of the horizontal paths and $C_2$ contains the horizontal triangles.
-Given $H$, we can always find a compatible $C_2$, and $H$ is flat if and only if $C$ is 2-flat. \item Let $q:\tilde G\to G$ be a groupoid fibration and $C$ a normal cleavage, which we can also see as a cleavage for $Nq$.
-Then $C$ is flat if and only if horizontal arrows are closed under composition.
-A flat cleavage is called a {\em splitting} in \cite[VI.9]{sga1}, and its fiber pseudo-functor is indeed a functor.
+We say that a smooth triangle $x\in S\tilde M_2$ is {\it horizontal} if it maps segments in $\Delta^2$ parallel to $e_0e_1$ into smooth horizontal paths.
+We say that a cleavage $C$ for $Sq$ is compatible with $H$ if $C_1$ and $C_2$ contain the smooth horizontal paths and triangles.
+Given $H$, we can always find a compatible cleavage $C$, and if this is 2-flat, then $H$ is flat in the usual smooth sense. \item Let $q:\tilde G\to G$ be a groupoid fibration and $C$ a normal cleavage.
+Then $C$ is flat if and only if it is closed under composition.
+A flat cleavage is called a {\em splitting} in \cite[VI.9]{sga1}, and its fiber pseudo-functor is a strict functor.
 A less restrictive situation is when there is a groupoid section $s: G\to\tilde G$ for $q$.
 If $C$ is a cleavage containing $s(G_1)$ then it is flat over $s(G_0)$. \end{enumerate} \end{example}